syncfusion-content/javascript-docs/js/RadialSlider/overview.md

 # Overview

-The RadialSlider control that provides an optimized interface for selecting a numeric value using touch interface.This allows the user to select a value or range of values  in a circular motion..
+The RadialSlider control that provides an optimized interface for selecting a numeric value using touch interface.This allows the user to select a value or range of values in a circular motion.

 **Key Features**

-* autoOpen: It's Supports enable or disable the auto open to the RadialSlider .

-* AngleSupport: Supports start and end angle level view of RadialSlider.
+* Angle Support: Provides start and end angle level view of RadialSlider.

-* width: Supports stroke width of the RadialSlider .

-* Animation: Supports animation effect to the RadialSlider.
+* Animation: Offers animation effect for the RadialSlider handle.

-* ImageCustomization: Supports innerCircleImageClass and innerCircleImageUrl.
+* Image Customization: Supports customize the images of inner circle in Radial Slider.

-* radius: Allows to change  the  radius level of RadialSlider .
+* Dimension: Allows to change  the  radius and Stroke width of RadialSlider .

-* ticks: This allow the array of numeric value to the RadialSlider.
+* Accuracy: Provides way to select accurate numeric value and customize the display values

-* showInnerCircle: Supports to show or hide the inner circle to RadialSlider.